To become a registered charitable institution, you must:

 It can take up to 30 working days to process registration applications.

-If your application is approved, we will give you a notice of registration stating:
+If your application is approved, we will give you a:

 - the date your institution was registered